MavrosOplarxigos/LBS_entities_for_PoC/README.md

-# Privacy-enhancing Location-base Services: LBS owned entities implementation for PoC
+# Privacy-enhancing Location-base Services: LBS-owned entities implementation for PoC

 This is the implementation of the LBS entities that are employed to realize a privacy-enhaning scheme for LBS users as it is described in my master's degree thesis: \<DiVA link\>